 - 50g (6.5 tablespoons) sweet rice flourglutinous rice flour)

 - 2-3 tablespoons potato starch or tapioca starch for rolling out mochi

-- 1½ cups puffed millet (Available in the cereal aisle or online
+- 1½ cups puffed millet (Available in the cereal aisle at specialty markets or online)

 - 1⁄4 cup packed dark brown sugar